 Proposal Submission Procedures

-A complete submission to the Critical Environments book series will include 1) a cover letter describing the project, its relevance to the series and the anticipated length and date of completion, 2) A prospectus with detailed chapter outlinea nd in a book proposal of no more than 4,000 words, 3) your CV, and 4) one or two sample chapters.
+A complete submission to the Critical Environments book series will include 1) a cover letter describing the project, its relevance to the series and the anticipated length and date of completion, 2) A prospectus with detailed chapter outline and a book proposal of no more than 4,000 words, 3) your CV, and 4) one or two sample chapters.
 Please refer to the UC Press website for general book proposal elements.
-In addition, note that for book proposasl for the Critical Environments series the following items should be included: a market considerations section with discussion of pedagogical applications and innovative marketing ideas.

-The Critical Environments series editors and advisory board will review submissions and may request additional material before recommendation to UC Press editorial review.
-Submissions will be accepted on a rolling basis, but for full consideration in the initial publication cycle.
-Please email submissions and any questions to all the series editors.
+The Critical Environments series editors and advisory board will review submissions and may request additional materials.
+Submissions will be accepted on a rolling basis.
+Please email submissions and any questions to both series editors.

 Series Advisory Board: